Extended states in one-dimensional aperiodic lattices with linearly varying patches: Model

-where system size $N=Z_{j_m}+1$, $\varepsilon_n$ is the on-site potential on the $n$th site, and $t$ is the nearest-neighbor hopping integral, which is used as energy unit.
-We suppose the blue sites in Fig.~\ref{Fig1} have zero potentials and red sites have constant potentials with strength $W$, i.e.,
+where $|n\rangle=c^{\dag}|0\rangle$, $c^{\dag}$ is the creation operator, $\varepsilon_n$ is the on-site potential, and $t$ is the nearest-neighbor hopping integral.
+The system size $N=Z_{j_m}+1$.
+In Fig.~\ref{Fig1}, for simplicity, we suppose the A-type sites have zero potentials and the B-type sites have constant potentials with strength $W$, i.e.,